Dientamoeba fragilis is a protozoan parasite.

 Dientamoeba fragilis infection presents with many of the same non-specific symptoms as many of the other GI infections.

 Again keep in mind that other gut disorders may be causing your symptoms.
 Again, this is why it is important to work with someone who really knows the in’s and out’s of gut health.
-They may be hard to find and the good ones tend to be popular and hard to see but try your best to track one down!
+For support here you can book for a distance consultation with the clinic here.

 Ok back to the symptoms that Dientamoeba may be causing…